 Here are some examples of sounds you might hear from various locations:

 - Popping noise: When dirt accumulates on the furnace heaters, it can cause a gas accumulation.
-When this occurs, you will hear a noise splash or clunk as the burners finally spark.
+When this occurs, you will hear a noisy splash or clunk as the burners finally spark.

 - Whistling noise: A heavy squeaky noise could indicate several problems, but it is usually a sign of a component that needs to be reconfigured or repaired.